What is the best Rotary Saw in 2020?

 If you are looking for a new addition to your toolbox or workshop, a rotary saw is an essential piece of kit.

 Cutting through wood, or even harder materials, is a fundamental part of any home repairs, and more challenging tasks such as woodwork or metalwork may demand additional precision and reliability.
 You’ll find in this article how a rotary saw is a fantastic complementary tool for woodworking.
-However, be careful, rotary saw are usually confused with circular saw, which are very different types of saws (both from a conception and usage standpoint).
+However, be careful, rotary saw are usually confused with circular saw or oscillating tools, which are very different types of saws (both from a conception and usage standpoint).

 Note that most of the article will focus on the Dewalt original Rotary saw model (see after for some explanations).

 Our top pick – The original DEWALT (DW660) Rotary Saw

 Original patented Rotary saw